Juan Olazábal Ramery: Republic and war

 Militant republican secularism was acknowledged by the Integrists as a barbarian onslaught against the very foundations of civilisation.
 Overwhelmed be the Leftist sway, Olazábal realized that his party stood little chance of surviving on its own.
 The row between traditionalist Integrism and modern christian-democratic groupings was already too wide and very few in the party considered rapprochement.
 On the other hand, ultraconservative vision of religion was shared by mainstream Carlists; as a result, Integristas rather unanimously decided to swallow their accidentalism.
 Following 44 years of separate political existence Olazábal led them to 1932 reunification within Carlism, into the party named Comunión Tradicionalista.
 Though formally the provincial party leader was Bernardo Elío y Elío, in fact Olazábal formed a local ruling duumvirate.

 Within consolidated Carlism the former Integrists remained a very influential group.
 By means of a new publishing house, Editorial Tradicionalista, they continued to control El Siglo Futuro, which became a semi-official Carlist daily.
 Many former Integros, like a Cantabrian Jose Luis Zamanillo, Castillano José Lamamie, Alicantino Manuel Senante or Andalusian Manuel Fal assumed top positions within the party.
 Olazábal, due to his age hardly involved in day-to-day business, became sort of a mentor and moral authority.
 The visible Integrist impact on Comunión Tradicionalista triggered some grumblings among Carlists, especially among the Navarrese.

 Olazábal kept lambasting secular republicanism, which cost El Siglo Futuro and La Constancia periodical administrative suspensions (the first one in August 1931) and Olazábal himself a police detention; he spent three days in jail.
 Always championing local traditional establishments, he was profoundly disappointed by turn of the Basque cause.
 He denounced the initial autonomy draft as godless, considering also the Estella Statute version anti-religious and anti-fuerist.
-Within the united Carlist community he and Victor Pradera led the anti-statute group, as opposed to the pro-statute Carlists represented by José Luis Oriol and Marcelino Oreja.
+Within the united Carlist community he and Victor Pradera led the anti-statute group, as opposed to the pro-statute Carlists represented by José Luis Oriol, Marcelino Oreja and Joaquín Beunza.
 The divided Carlists refrained from taking a clear political stance, which eventually contributed to failure of the autonomy project.

 It is not clear whether Olazábal was engaged in Carlist preparations to rebellion and whether he was even aware of the forthcoming insurgency.
 Following the outbreak of hostilities he remained in San Sebastian, where the coup failed, and went on editing La Constancia.
 He was detained on one of the ships anchored in San Sebastian and later moved to the Bilbao Angeles Custodios prison.
 Since the Basque government did not deploy autonomous police to protect the building during the unrest, caused by the nationalist bombing raid over the city, the prison was entrusted to the UGT militia unit.
 On January 4 the socialist militiamen executed around 100 prisoners; some were killed by hand grenades thrown into the cells, some were shot and some were reportedly slashed with machetes.
 It is not clear how exactly Juan Olazábal died.